hermanmak/AWSWorkshop-20190109-CDK-CFN-SERVERLESS/README.md

     </div>
     <div id="form-response"></div>
     <button class="btn btn-lg btn-primary btn-block" id="submit" type="submit" style="background-color:#28547C;">Request Demo</button>
     ```
-3. Update our stack once more with S3 components.
-Back in `myFirstCDKApp.ts` update the stack object with:
-    ```
-    const websiteBucket = new s3.Bucket(this, 'WebsiteBucket', {
-        websiteIndexDocument: 'index.html',
-        publicReadAccess: false
-    });
-    new s3deploy.BucketDeployment(this, 'DeployWebsite', {
-      source: s3deploy.Source.asset('resources/website'),
-      destinationBucket: websiteBucket,
-    });
-    ```
     What we did there was create a bucket for static website hosting, we set `index.html` file name to be our main index document for our website.
 Then we deployed the website by uploading the local files stored at `resources/website` to S3.